 Here are six fun facts about the forceful woman who freed herself from the restrictions of an aristocratic upbringing.

 1. Amy Lowell was an heiress to two textile fortunes.

-Amy Lowell was 26, and not yet a poet but certainly a diva when she began her crusade to save the elegant old library.
-She was born in 1874 into the Lawrence and Lowell families.
-Her paternal grandfather, John Amory Lowell, and her maternal grandfather, Abbott Lawrence, developed textile mills in Lawrence and Lowell, Mass.
+She was born Feb.
+9, 1874 into the Lawrence and Lowell families.
+Her paternal grandfather, John Amory Lowell, and her maternal grandfather, Abbott Lawrence, amassed fortunes by developing textile mills in cities named after them –Lawrence and Lowell, Mass.

 Amy was wealthy, independent and obese, the result of a glandular problem that developed in her teens.
-Her debut season was ruined and she didn’t find a husband.
+Her weight ruined her debut and she didn’t find a husband.
 Her parents wouldn’t let her attend college, believing it unseemly for a Lowell girl.
-(Her brother Abbott would become president of Harvard University.)
-Amy found solace in the quiet old Athenaeum that her great-great-grandfather helped found in 1807.
+She compensated by reading voraciously.

 When she traveled by rail, she would ask for a hammer if her sleeping car was too stuffy.
 Then she’d smash the glass and tell the conductor to send her the bill.
 Hotels were instructed to put 16 pillows on her bed, shroud the mirrors in black and stop all clocks in her room because she liked quiet.